policykit/policykit/docs/source/gettingstarted.rst

 Create Celery configuration files
 """""""""""""""""""""""""""""""""

-Next, you'll need to create three Celery configuration files for PolicyKit:
+Next, you'll need to create three Celery configuration files for PolicyKit (remember to change variables such as ``$POLICYKIT_ENV`` to their relative or absolute path in your OS):

 ``/etc/conf.d/celery``
 """"""""""""""""""""""""""""""""